-Alicia Z. Klepeis is the author of more than 70 nonfiction and fiction books.
-Her titles include The World's Strangest Foods, Bizarre Things We've Called Medicine, and Understanding Turkey Today.
-She has also written more than 100 articles in magazines such as National Geographic Kids and FACES.
+Alicia Z. Klepeis is the author of more than 160 nonfiction and fiction books.
+Her titles include Gutsy Girls Go For Science: Astronauts; The Renaissance Inventors; The Renaissance Explorers; and Explore Makerspace!
+With 25 Great Projects.
+She has also written books for National Geographic Kids and Little Gestalten (among others).
 She lives with her family in Hamilton, New York.

 Do you dream of going into space?
 Do you wonder what it’s like on the moon?
 In Gutsy Girls Go for Science: Astronauts with STEM Projects for Kids, readers ages 8 through 11 explore the lives of some of the world’s most amazing female astronauts.
 Bonnie Dunbar, Sally Ride, Mae Jemison, Sunita Williams, and Serena Auñón-Chancellor are all pioneers in the field of space exploration.
 These women trained for years to develop the skills necessary...View